-Following the seminal work in [4] on the communication complexity of distributed computing, several other works have sought to minimize the associated communication cost, with some of these works including the recent breakthroughs in distributed linearly separable computation [5], distributed matrix product computation [6], and others that followed in the footsteps of seminal works on distributed source compression for function computation.
-Such seminal works include [7] and [8], that consider the case of function computation over networks, as well as [8] that consider the generalization to functional rate-distortion.
+Following the seminal work in [4] on the communication complexity of distributed computing, several works have sought to minimize the associated communication cost, with some of these works including the recent breakthroughs in distributed linearly separable computation [5], distributed matrix multiplication [6], and others that extended the seminal work in [7] to function computation, including [8] and [9], that consider function computation over networks, as well as [10] that study functional rate distortion.
 This same communication cost was naturally also affected by the nature of the computed function.
-With this in mind, we studied distributed computation using structured distributions, see e.g., [9].
+With this in mind, we studied distributed computation using structured distributions, see e.g., [11].